 - Compensation Rates - in comparison to industry standards

-Types of Human Resources Audit
+What are the Types of Human Resources Audit?

 An HR audit provides an opportunity for organizations to update their management practices and company culture.
-Two of its types are comprehensive and specifically focused; however, time, budget, and staff are factored into making them meaningful.
+Two of its types are comprehensive and are focused; however, time, budget, and staff are factored into making them meaningful.

 Some common types of audits include:

-- Employee Engagement Survey - If the company has one, they should review its questions.
+- Employee Engagement Survey - If the company has one, they should review its questions

-- Employee Survey Audit - This type of assessment deals with how well HR departments communicate their company's mission, vision, values, and goals.
+- Employee Survey Audit - This type of assessment deals with how well HR departments communicate their company's mission, vision, values, and goals

 - I-9 Audit - This audit confirms the presence of I-9 forms in a company.
 It is a form necessary to verify employment eligibility for employees.
-An I-9 form must exist, and it ensures that workers have valid employment authorization in the USA.
+An I-9 form must exist, and it ensures that workers have valid employment authorization in the USA

-- Understanding the importance of implementing HR practices that align with employees’ needs and business objectives.
+- Understanding the importance of implementing HR practices that align with employees’ needs and business objectives

-HR Audit Checklist
+What is HR Audit Checklist?

 The checklist is based on several questions that an organization has to answer to evaluate the effectiveness of its HR practices.